sachinumrao/movie_search/README.md

 A semantic search for movies

 ## Description
-- Aim to build a semantic search for movies using movie description and movie title using bert encoding and nearest enighbor search
+- Aim to build a semantic search for movies using movie description and movie title using bert encoding and nearest neighbor search

 ## Dataset
 CMU Movie Summray Dataset [http://www.cs.cmu.edu/~ark/personas/]